The Blessed Virgin and Saint Anne, adapted from a photo by Paul Flores; used with permission.

 Some emotions are pleasant—such as feeling confident, soothed, peaceful, relaxed, joyful, etc. Some emotions are unpleasant—such as feeling unwanted, unnoticed, rejected, ugly, abandoned, misunderstood, powerless, stupid, etc.

-Be careful not to make the mistake of deliberately indulging in sensory pleasures just to feel pleasant emotions.
+Be careful not to deliberately indulge in sensory pleasures just to feel pleasant emotions.
 Your task is to feel all emotions, including the unpleasant ones.

 Learning to recognize your emotions can take some hard work, so make the task into a form of prayerful contemplation.
 Reserve moments of reflection to ask yourself what you are really feeling in the moment and what you have been feeling recently.
 Use a list of common emotions as an aid.